vijayraavi/app-service-dotnet-manage-data-connections-for-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing data connections (such as SQL Database and Redis Cache) for Web Apps in C# #

  Azure App Service basic sample for managing web apps.
   - Create a SQL database in a new SQL server
   - Create a web app deployed with Project Nami (WordPress's SQL Server variant) that contains the app settings to connect to the SQL database
   - Update the SQL server's firewall rules to allow the web app to access
   - Clean up

 ## Running this Sample ##